 The first step to installing the PowerStation is to select an appropriate location for the unit.
 This is the most important aspect of the installation because the location you select can affect the PowerStation's performance, ease-of-use, life-expectancy, and more.
-This section provides some guidelines that you should follow when selecting a location for the PowerStation.
+This section provides some guidelines to follow when selecting a location for the PowerStation.